The Growing Power of Women in Construction - Part 1 of 2

 We hope you will join us in celebrating Women in Construction Week as we work to raise awareness for greater diversity, equity and inclusion, while also recognizing those who are already working today to make positive shifts in construction for a better tomorrow.

 Interested in hearing more on the topic and learning how you can help create change?
-Join us on March 22 for our upcoming webinar, Women in Construction Paving the Way.
+Join us on March 8th for our upcoming webinar, Building the Future: Empowering Women in Construction.
 You will have the opportunity to hear from a live panel of talented women as they share their personal journey of overcoming barriers, how they’ve seen the industry change, and what leadership opportunities look like for women today.
 Register here.